chrissix666/Jellyfin-Autoscroll-Button/README.md

 - Three adjustable scroll speed levels
 - Five-step configurable delay at the top of the page (default: 0)
 - Automatic pause at the bottom, then reset to top
-- Smooth ~60fps scrolling
 - Visual feedback using Material Symbols
-- No external dependencies
+- No external dependencies (Only JavaScript Injector)
 - Fully client-side, no backend interaction

 ---